onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 we're gonna have such absolutely COMPLETE accounting of causes and effects that even Godel would reconsider his findings

+elon: the team is a vector sum - every employee is an arrow
+    how good, how fast,
+    aling them towards the same goal
+        how good the team is, how aligned they are, how hard they're working - that's the vector sum of the team

 ██████████████████████████████████████████████████████████████████
 # status & prestige